zdharma-continuum/Zsh-100-Commits-Club/README.md

 * [anyframe](https://github.com/mollifier/anyframe) : - A peco/percol/fzf wrapper plugin for ZSH.
 * [async](https://github.com/mafredri/zsh-async) :1st_place_medal: :hourglass_flowing_sand: - Library for running asynchronous tasks in ZSH without requiring any external tools.
 Allows you to run multiple asynchronous jobs, enforce unique jobs (multiple instances of the same job will not run), flush all currently running jobs and create multiple workers (each with their own jobs).
 * [auto-fu.zsh](https://github.com/hchbaw/auto-fu.zsh) :1st_place_medal: :briefcase: - Automatic complete-word and list-choices.
 Originally incr-0.2.zsh by y.fujii <y-fujii at mimosa-pudica.net>.
-* [autoenv-extended](https://github.com/zpm-zsh/autoenv) : :walking_man: :alarm_clock: - Extended version of the [zsh-autoenv](https://github.com/Tarrasch/zsh-autoenv) plugin.
+* [autoenv-extended](https://github.com/zpm-zsh/autoenv) : :walking_man: :hourglass_flowing_sand: - Extended version of the [zsh-autoenv](https://github.com/Tarrasch/zsh-autoenv) plugin.
 * [autoenv](https://github.com/Tarrasch/zsh-autoenv) :1st_place_medal: - If a directory contains a `.env` file, it will automatically be executed when you `cd` into it.
 * [autojump](https://github.com/wting/autojump) :1st_place_medal: - A `cd` command that learns - easily navigate directories from the command line.
 Install autojump-zsh for best results.
 * [autopair](https://github.com/hlissner/zsh-autopair) : - A ZSH plugin for auto-closing, deleting and skipping over matching delimiters.
 Only tested on ZSH 5.0.2 or later.
 * [autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) :1st_place_medal: :running_man: :alarm_clock: - [Fish](https://fishshell.com/)-like fast/unobtrusive autosuggestions for ZSH.
-* [autoswitch-virtualenv](https://github.com/MichaelAquilina/zsh-autoswitch-virtualenv) :1st_place_medal: :walking_man: :hourglass_flowing_sand: - ZSH plugin to automatically switch python virtualenvs when traversing directories.
+* [autoswitch-virtualenv](https://github.com/MichaelAquilina/zsh-autoswitch-virtualenv) :1st_place_medal: :walking_man: :hourglass_flowing_sand: - ZSH plugin to automatically switch python virtualenvs and pipenvs when traversing directories.
-* [base16](https://github.com/chriskempson/base16-shell) :1st_place_medal: :running_man: :alarm_clock: - Adds script to allow you to change your shell's default ANSI colors but most importantly, colors 17 to 21 of your shell's 256 colorspace (if supported by your terminal).
+* [base16](https://github.com/chriskempson/base16-shell) :1st_place_medal: :running_man: :hourglass_flowing_sand: - Adds script to allow you to change your shell's default ANSI colors but most importantly, colors 17 to 21 of your shell's 256 colorspace (if supported by your terminal).
 This script makes it possible to honor the original bright colors of your shell (e.g. bright green is still green and so on) while providing additional base16 colors to applications such as [Vim](https://www.vim.org).
 * [blackbox](https://github.com/StackExchange/blackbox) :1st_place_medal: :hourglass_flowing_sand: :briefcase: - Stack Exchange's toolkit for storing keys/credentials securely in a `git` repository.
 * [cmd-architect](https://github.com/psprint/zsh-cmd-architect) : - Build commands from what's in history and at prompt, move, delete, add command segments and search history with multi-word queries.
 * [czhttpd](https://github.com/jsks/czhttpd) :1st_place_medal: :running_man: :hourglass_flowing_sand: - A simple http server written in 99.9% pure ZSH.
 * [deer](https://github.com/Vifon/deer) :1st_place_medal: - A file navigator for ZSH heavily inspired by [ranger](https://ranger.github.io/).
 * [depot-tools](https://github.com/kuoe0/zsh-depot-tools) :1st_place_medal: - Simple oh-my-zsh plugin for installing the chromium depot_tools.
 Installing this plugin will put all of the chromium depot_tools in your path automatically.
-* [diractions](https://github.com/AdrieanKhisbe/diractions) :1st_place_medal: :walking_man: :hourglass_flowing_sand: - Allow you to map a short logical/mnemonic name to directories to quickly access them, or perform actions in them.
+* [diractions](https://github.com/AdrieanKhisbe/diractions) :1st_place_medal: :hourglass: - Allow you to map a short logical/mnemonic name to directories to quickly access them, or perform actions in them.
 * [directory-history](https://github.com/tymm/zsh-directory-history) : - A per directory history for ZSH.
 * [dirrc](https://github.com/gmatheu/shell-plugins) : :running_man: :alarm_clock: - Executes `.dirc` when present in a directory you `cd` into.
 * [docker-aliases](https://github.com/webyneter/docker-aliases) : Docker aliases for everyday use.